odoo/runbot/runbot_merge/README.rst

 2. for each branch with no active staging

    * if there are inactive stagings, stage one of them
-   * otherwise look for batches targered to that PR (PRs grouped by label with branch as target)
+   * otherwise look for batches targeted to that PR (PRs grouped by label with branch as target)
    * attempt staging